corysabol/lookoutitsa.ninja/content/posts/howthiswasmade.md

 ## Motivation

-Well, you see I've owned lookoutitsa.ninja domain for a good while now.
+Well, you see I've owned the lookoutitsa.ninja domain for a good while now.
 I never really got around to doing anything with it though.
 Then pretty recently I learned of [Sapper](https://sapper.svelte.dev/).
 In an effort to learn Sapper and Svelte I decided that I would finally put something up on the net at lookoutitsa.ninja.
 As I began hacking away with Sapper + Svelte I realized that what I really